ESG and CSR: what's the difference?

 Targets and contacts

-CSR is still primarily an internal lever (management, HR, purchasing, production...) at the service of a global transformation of the company, whereas ESG will mainly address third parties (financiers, analysts, rating agencies, B2B customers...).
+CSR is still primarily an internal lever (management, HR, purchasing, production...) at the service of a global transformation of the company, whereas ESG criteria will mainly be aimed at third parties (financiers, analysts, rating agencies, B2B customers...).

 Reference frames